3 Ways to Recapture the Romance

 - Unresolved conflict

 I think the worst one, however, is apathy.
-If you truly are committed to making your marriage last for a lifetime and to enjoying the type of oneness God intends in a relationship, you need to make a choice to commit some time and energy to keeping romance in your marriage.
+If you truly are committed to enjoying the type of oneness God intends in a relationship, you need to commit some time and energy to keeping romance in your marriage.

 To put that spark back into your marriage, I have three suggestions: